 A Variety of Workshops!

 I offer several workshops working with both textiles and paper.
 Take a look below and see if anything tickles your fancy.
-If you think that your art or sewing group might be tickle too, please email me for more information on booking a workshop.
+If you think that your sewing, quilt, embroidery or art group might be tickle too, please email me for more information about booking a workshop.

 For a list of public workshops in 2018 please check out the recent update on my blog.